kubukoz/hmm/README.md

 - sorts the lines, deduplicates them
 - writes the result as a Nix string array to the same file
 - finally, triggers `darwin-rebuild switch` and expects it to succeed.

+### vscode add

+Installs the given vscode extension in `~/.nixpkgs/vscode/extensions/auto.nix`.
+Same rules as `add`.

+### vscode managed update

+Updates all vscode extensions in `~/.nixpkgs/vscode/extensions/managed.nix`:

+- reads the file
+- parses everything as nix and expects a list of vscode packages
+- queries VS Code Marketplace for the latest version
+- if the version doesn't match the one in the file, its artifact is prefetched
+- the version/sha256 of the package are updated
+- everything is written back to the same file
+- `darwin-rebuild switch` is triggered.